Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 The greater the buyer demand, the greater the competition for homes.
 Here are a few factors that bring buyers to the market:

-• Low-interest rates: Owning a home is more affordable with low-interest rates, making homeownership more attractive and increasing buyer demand.
-When interest rates are low, buyers pay less to borrow money.
-And with lower interest fees, buyers can afford a higher-priced home.
+• Low interest rates: These make owning a home more affordable, making homeownership more attractive and increasing buyer demand.
+When interest rates are low, buyers pay less to borrow money, and with lower interest fees, buyers can afford a higher-priced home.

 Bottom line for sellers